 Payment processing often entails a series of computations to determine the validity of a payment request, and the optimal routing of a transaction across payment partners.
 With Hazelcast, banks can run complex operations including sophisticated, machine learning-based fraud algorithms to reduce fraud loss while also reducing other operational costs.

-Many banks have data sets that need to be shared across different divisions, and integration with the systems of record often creates an excessive load that can cause disruptions.
-A distributed cache-as-a-service on Hazelcast allows data sharing across different divisions and business applications, in a high-speed, cost-effective manner.
+Many banks have data sets that need to be shared/cached across different divisions, and integration with the systems of record often creates an excessive load that can cause disruptions.
+A distributed data-as-a-service on Hazelcast allows data sharing across different divisions and business applications, in a high-speed, cost-effective manner.
 And as much more than just a cache, Hazelcast can support other compute-intensive operations on shared data to run transformations, data enrichment, aggregations, and any other operations that makes the data more consumable for the various end users.

 BNP Paribas Bank Polska, which has been listed on the Warsaw Stock Exchange since 2011 is a member of the BNP Paribas banking group whose footprint spans 71 countries.